rebelsky/sams-assorted-musings-reflections/_forthcoming.md

   explicitly exempted some majors from the department limit.
 I began to think about the issue for Math/Stats.
 Of course, when I started writing it, I thought it would be a short rant.
+* Hit two years (more or less).
+* Kept trying to write short musings.
+But the short musings kept ending up being long musings.
+Bleh.

 Musings with substantive drafts
 -------------------------------